PpAaMm19945/stage-builder/public/books/My First Books/my-feelings-today/content.md

 # Page 6
 ![Page 6](images/page-06.png)

-Amina feels TIRED after playing all day.
+I feel TIRED after playing all day.

 **Ask:** What do you do when you are tired?